Jahnavi Harrison: Biography

-Harrison released her debut album, Like a River to the Sea in July 2015, and featured on the Grammy nominated Bhakti Without Borders charity album (2016).
+Harrison released her debut album, Like a River to the Sea in July 2015, and was featured on the Grammy-nominated Bhakti Without Borders charity album (2016).

-She presents regularly on broadcast media including for BBC Radio 2's "Pause for Thought" and "Something Understood" on BBC Radio 4.
+She presents regularly on broadcast media, including for BBC Radio 2's "Pause for Thought" and "Something Understood" on BBC Radio 4.

 She co-founded "Kirtan London", a project that aims to make mantra music accessible and relevant to a wider audience through a variety of events and retreats.

 Recordings

 Like a River to the Sea

 Harrison released her debut album, Like a River to the Sea in July 2015.

 Bhakti Without Borders

-Harrison features on "Bhaja Govindam" for the charity album Bhakti Without Borders, which was nominated for a Grammy award in 2015.
+Harrison features on "Bhaja Govindam" for the charity album Bhakti Without Borders, which was nominated for a Grammy Award in 2015.

 Mantra Lounge Volumes 1, 2 & 3

-Harrison has recorded tracks for Mantra Lounge Volumes 1 2 & 3.
+Harrison has recorded tracks for Mantra Lounge Volumes 1, 2 & 3.

 Surrender (Krishna Keshava)

 Willow Smith and Harrison present a unique, first-time collaboration.
 Surrender (Krishna Keshava) is an ancient sacred song from India.
-The Sanskrit lyrics invoke divine peace, protection and grace.
+The Sanskrit lyrics invoke divine peace, protection, and grace.
 Harrison shared the release exclusively with Zoe Ball on BBC Radio 2.